In this post: We will tackle some of your concerns about credit cards and debt and take a look at some recent Investopedia Advisor Insights.

 I Just Need a Fresh Start

 Fresh Start Loans sound like a great product, right?
 Wrong!
 This is a type of lending product that targets individuals in poor credit situations, such as bankruptcy or individuals that have lost a home due to short-sale or foreclosure.
 There are many companies that offer Fresh Start loans that have different underwriting requirements and interest rates.
 Some companies do not require any certain credit score but the more credible lenders will require a credit check.
 Most companies just require verifiable income and may require a deposit for a secured loan.
-What most fresh start loans have in common is high interest rates.
+What most fresh start loans have in common are high-interest rates.
 There is nothing in this world that is so important to need to take a loan out at 35%.
 If this loan is to pay off other creditors, again I will say, “You can not borrow your way out of debt.”
 If you are in a place where your goal is to start building your credit, the absolute best way to accomplish your goal is to earn more money and save more money.
 When you are able to start saving money on a monthly basis you can start paying for items without needing credit.
 Your credit score does not matter if you are purchasing with cash, but if you are needing to make a large purchase at some point like an auto or a home with a loan, you will need a good credit history.
 Here is where your savings comes in… Once you have enough savings for emergencies set aside you can start focusing on building your credit.
 Go to your bank or a local credit union and talk to them about secured credit options, which is secured against a deposit at their institution.
 You will NOT use your emergency savings, but any additional savings.
 For instance, if you have an additional $500 saved over your emergency savings, of at least 3 months of expenses, the bank should be able to issue a secured credit line up to $500 that you would deposit in a savings account or certificate of deposit.

 I am a Premier Advisor on Investopedia’s Advisor Insights, where I answer questions that are submitted by readers on topics ranging from the simple to the more complex.
 Here are a few recent favorites: